hackerb9/vt340test/flowcontrol.md

 </details>

-## Hardware for "Software" Flowcontrol
+## Hardware XON/XOFF for "Software" Flowcontrol

 TL;DR: USB Serial Ports are not all equal.
+FTDI usually works.

 When hackerb9 first got a VT340, it was a puzzle why it could only connect at 9600 baud.
 At 19200, even with XON/XOFF flow control